Mike Trout Rookie Cards: An In-Depth Look

 As a matter of fact, many of today’s baseball minds are beginning to ponder this one question, “Is Mike Trout the greatest ever to play the game of baseball?”

-Mike is the son of former MLB Pitcher, Steve Trout.
-He was drafted by the Anaheim Angels in 2009 just shy of his 18th birthday, he was the 25th pick of the 1st round.
-He debuted on July 8, 2011, and to date, his accomplishments are:
+Mike is the son of Jeff Trout who was a minor leaguer for the Minnesota Twins between 1983-86.
+He was drafted by the Anaheim Angels in 2009 just shy of his 18th birthday and made his MLB debut on July 8, 2011.

 His hobby impact has collectors in a frenzy.
-All of his rookie cards have gone through the roof in the last year as collectors anticipated Trout would be tipping the scales into legendary status.
-His most prominent one, the Topps Update has seen a 900% increase in the last year!
-In August of 2018 you could’ve picked one up for around $110.00-$150.00 in a PSA 10, that same card today is selling for $1,000.00!
+All of his rookie cards have gone through the roof in the last two years as collectors anticipated Trout would be tipping the scales into legendary status.

 ROOKIE CARDS OF CURRENT GREAT